iamvar/jetbrains_guide/sites/dotnet-guide/contents/tutorials/htmx-aspnetcore/introduction/index.md

 4. Leverage our favorite server-side tech while leaning on the HTTP spec with all its capabilities.
 5. Finally, we want to have fun.

 As we go through this series, we'll see how we can reduce the complexity of our web applications, lean on existing ASP.NET Core knowledge, and focus on providing user experiences that delight you and your users.
-In the next section, we'll be [HTMX](https://htmx.org), a clientside library focused on HTML-over-the-wire.
+In the next section, we'll be introducing [HTMX](https://htmx.org), a client-side library focused on HTML-over-the-wire.